arlogy/jsu/DEVELOP.md

 git clone <project_git_uri>
 cd <project_dir>/
 npm install
-npm run test # run all tests
+npm run test # run all API tests
     # each test file can be run standalone and will not share memory (the `global`
     # object for example) with other test files; this explains the multiple `test:...`
     # entries of the `scripts` object in `package.json`, instead of a single